elastos/Elastos.Community/ElastosBountyProgram/ELBP_Guidelines.md

-# Elastos Leader Bounty Program Guidelines
+# Elastos Organizer Meetup Planning Guidelines

-This document describes the process and guidelines we hope elected/appointed leaders will follow when proposing events, tasks and new bounties. *At the time of this writing the EBP site is not yet launched*
+This document describes the process and guidelines we hope elected/appointed organizers will follow when proposing events, tasks and new bounties. *At the time of this writing the EBP site is not yet launched*

 ## Getting Started